Minimize your energy waste while maximizing your home’s comfort—no matter what the weather brings.

 How to get a heat pump installation in Chicago

 Honestly, the easiest way to get a heat pump installed in your Chicago house is to talk to us at Sealed.
 That might sound biased, but we know heat pumps inside and out, we work directly with local experts in your area, we’ll arrange the whole process, and we are accountable to the work.

-(Take the 2-minute quiz to see if your home qualifies for a new heat pump at NO upfront cost.)
+(Answer our 2-minute questionnaire to see if your home qualifies for a new heat pump at NO upfront cost.)

 Why standard home efficiency advice doesn’t go far enough